thisislawatts/snyk-exercise/README.md

 API
 ---

 Responsible for returning and formatting the data for the UI.
+This application runs on [Koa](https://github.com/koajs/koa) and requires NodeJS 8+.

+### Endpoint

 /package/{name}/{version}